Today's Best Tech Deals

 Picked by Macworld's Editors

 Picked by Techconnect's Editors

-HP 12C Financial Calculator for iPhone
+HP 12C Financial Calculator

-Back in my previous life, I was a Finance guy—that’s what my undergraduate degree is in, and that’s how I made my living for many years.
+Back in my previous life, I was a finance guy—that’s what my undergraduate degree is in, and that’s how I made my living for many years.
 Through it all, one particular piece of gear was always at my side, ready and willing to help with the trickiest of financial calculations: my Hewlett-Packard HP-12C financial calculator.
 From tests during undergraduate school up through my career change in 2005 to full-time Macworld employee, my HP-12C was with me every step of the way.

 What’s most amazing about this is that I’m not talking about a progression of different HP-12Cs; I’m talking about one HP-12C that is probably older than a fair percentage of the people reading this article.
 Though I’ve long since lost the receipt, my HP-12C is approaching its 25th anniversary, and it still runs just as well today as it did when brand new.
 (I still have the original Owner’s Handbook and Problem-Solving Guide, too—all 246 pages of it!)
 Suffice it to say, I know this calculator inside and out, though it doesn’t get as much use now as it did in my prior life.

 When Hewlett-Packard released iPhone versions of its classic calculators, including the 12C (along with the 12C Platinum and 15C), it just made sense for me to take the HP-12C for a spin through our review cycle.
 Although this review is specific to the 12C, it should be applicable to the other apps as well, at least relative to how they work on the iPhone.